shouenlee/outline_boost/README.md

 `ollama serve`

+`docker compose --profile noGPU build` and

 `docker compose --profile noGPU up`

 If you have a GPU, the default configuration is recommended.

+`docker compose --profile default build` and

-`docker compose --profile default up` or simply `docker compose up`
+`docker compose --profile default up`

 ### TODOS:
 - [X] Find ocr library/service to use